 All fire doors in common areas of the building and flat front doors (corridors and stairwells) must have appropriate fire rated door closers fitted.

 The closers must be adjusted correctly to ensure the opening and closing forces are correct and that the door can be operated easily.
-Regular inspection and maintenance is required to ensure these components work correctly otherwise you risk door closers being damaged or disengaged, so they won’t work when it’s needed.
+Regular inspection and maintenance is required to ensure these components work correctly.
+Otherwise, you risk door closers being damaged or disengaged, so they won’t work when needed.

 Door closers on flat front doors should only be fitted to the interior side of the door to prevent vandalism and to allow for the door to be correctly adjusted when the closer is fitted.

-Here’s 5 basic checks that you can do on your fire doors, although they cannot replace a full inspection by a qualified specialist, they can highlight any immediate issues.
+Here are five basic checks that you can do on your fire doors.
+Although they cannot replace a full inspection by a qualified specialist, they can highlight any immediate issues.

-Check all hinges are firmly fixed (three or more of them), with no missing or broken screws.
+Check all hinges are firmly fixed (three or more), with no missing or broken screws.
+The door must be properly maintained to perform correctly in a fire.

 In the first instance, contact your landlord / freeholder or managing agent.

-If you are still concerned or not receiving the reassurance you feel you need, you should then contact your Local Authority or fire and rescue services for advice.
+If you’re still concerned or don’t receive the reassurance you need, contact your local authority or fire and rescue service for advice.

 Click here to contact one of our friendly team who will be happy to help